justinndidit/HNG-Backend_Task-2/DOCUMENTATION.md

 ## Introduction

-    The Person Resource API allows you to manage information about individuals, including their names, contact details, and other relevant data.
-You can use this API to create, retrieve, update, and delete person records.
+    The Person Resource API allows you to manage information(name) about individuals, You can use this API to create, retrieve, update, and delete person records, i.e Supports CRUD operations.

 ## Base URL